 We invite applications from post-secondary students and emerging artists, already at an advanced level of accomplishment and with a well-documented record of artistic exploration.
 Artists from historically underrepresented groups are especially encouraged to apply.

-The program offers space for 14 singers, one assistant répétiteur, one assistant director, and one assistant conductor.
+The program offers space for 14 singers, two pianists/répétiteurs, two directors, and one conductor.

 Your program fee includes a shared bedroom on the Banff Centre campus for the duration of your program.